Shoulder Arthritis - Dr. Kevin Kruse

 • Reduced Range of Motion: Limited ability to lift or rotate the arm.

-• Swelling: Swelling and inflammation in the affected area.
+• Swelling: Inflammation and swelling in the affected area.

 Diagnosis and Evaluation

-• Physical Therapy: Specialized exercises can improve shoulder strength and mobility.
+• Physical Therapy: Exercises to improve shoulder strength and mobility.

-• Injections: Corticosteroid injections can provide temporary relief from pain and inflammation.
+• Injections: Corticosteroid injections for reducing pain and temporary relief.

-• Surgery: In severe cases, surgical interventions such as joint replacement may be necessary.
+• Surgery: In severe cases, surgical treatment may be recommended.
+Surgical options include:

 Preventing Shoulder Arthritis

 Prevention is always preferable to treatment.
-To reduce your risk of developing shoulder arthritis, consider the following:
+To reduce the risk of developing shoulder arthritis:

 • Maintain a Healthy Weight: Excess weight places additional stress on joints.

-• Exercise Regularly: Strengthening the muscles around the shoulder joint can provide support.
+• Exercise Regularly: Strengthen the muscles around the shoulder joint.

-• Avoid Overuse: Be mindful of repetitive shoulder movements that can cause wear and tear.
+• Avoid Overuse: Be mindful of repetitive shoulder movements.

 Conclusion

 Understanding shoulder arthritis is the first step in effectively managing and preventing this condition.
-By recognizing the symptoms, seeking early diagnosis, and adopting preventive measures, you can maintain the health and function of your shoulder joint.
+Recognizing the symptoms, seeking early diagnosis, and adopting preventive measures can help maintain the health and function of your shoulder joint.

 Frequently Asked Questions (FAQs)

-• Yes, low-impact exercises and physical therapy can help improve shoulder function and reduce pain in individuals with shoulder arthritis.
+Yes, low-impact exercises and physical therapy can help improve shoulder function and reduce pain in individuals with arthritis in the shoulder.

 Schedule Your Appointment